believeohiozua/sellshoes/Tasks/[#SLS-009]--market-place-setup.md

   - Cart
       - user: foreign key to the user model
       - items: ManyToManyField to the CartItem model
+      - coupon: foreign key to the coupon model
+      - discount: DecimalField with a maximum of 10 digits and 2 decimal places
       - total_price: DecimalField with a maximum of 10 digits and 2 decimal places
       - created_at: DateTimeField
       - updated_at: DateTimeField